particle-iot/docs/src/content/reference/SDKs/ios.md

 In your shell - run `pod update` in the project folder.
 A new `.xcworkspace` file will be created for you to open by Cocoapods, open that file workspace file in Xcode and you can start interacting with Particle cloud and devices by adding `#import "Particle-SDK.h"`. (that is not required for swift projects)

-##### Support for Swift projects

-To use iOS Cloud SDK from within Swift based projects [read here](http://swiftalicio.us/2014/11/using-cocoapods-from-swift/).
-For a detailed step-by-step help on integrating the Cloud SDK within a Swift project check out this [Particle community posting](https://community.particle.io/t/mobile-sdk-building-the-bridge-from-swift-to-objective-c/12020/1).

-The [Apple documentation](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/InteractingWithObjective-CAPIs.html) is an important resource on mixing Objective-C and Swift code, be sure to read through that as well.

-There's also an [example app](https://github.com/particle-iot/example-app-ios), this app also demonstrates the Particle DeviceSetup library usage, as well as several Cloud SDK calls.

 #### Carthage